dashpradeep99/docker-complete-tutorial/2-orchestration.md

 ------------------------------
 ```

-You now can build and run the app.
-It is recommended to ensure that all the images that need to be built be built first before you run them.
+**Step 4:** You now can build and run the app.
+It is recommended to ensure that all the images that need to be built, be built first before you run them.
 That is why **docker-compose** has the following two options :`build` and `up`.

 The `build` option builds an image for every service that has a `build:` paramter in the `docker-compose.yml` file but doesn't actually create any container from that image.
 The `up` option runs the services described in the `docker-compose.yml` file.
 The `up` option WILL build the services' images before it runs them.
 It is recommended to ensure that you successfully build all the requried images before running the containers from them as follows: